 BDM Subsection 18.2.2 does not apply to this project.
-Allowable water spread for this project is 10-feet (full inside shoulder width and 2-feet less than the full

-12-foot outside shoulder width) for the bridge deck in its permanent condition.
+Allowable water spread for this project is 10-feet (full inside shoulder width and 2-feet less than the full 12-foot outside shoulder width) for the bridge deck in its permanent condition.
 Allowable spread dictates the minimum number of drainage inlets required on the bridge.
-Refer to Exhibit 4e for temporary drainage requirements.
+Refer to Exhibit 4e for temporary drainage design flood frequency requirements.
+Restrict temporary drainage spread to the shoulder width on bridge decks.